For Cable Television, High-Speed Internet, and Phone Services

 - social security number;

-With respect to phone services, examples of CPNI include information typically available from telephone-related details on your monthly bill, such as:
+With respect to phone services, examples of CPNI include information typically available from telephone-related details on your monthly bill:

 - location of service;